RoryQo/Credit-Risk-Assesment-Mini-Project/README.md

 # Credit-Risk-Mini-Project
+This project creates a model to predict a person's credit risk, high approximated as bad credit or low approximated by good credit.
+Using a linear regression model, we were able to predict credit risk 78% with the testing data correctly.

 #### Description of Data
 Each entry represents a person who takes a credit by a bank.
-Each person is classified as good or bad credit risks according to the set of attributes
+Each person is classified as good or bad credit risk according to the set of attributes
 ##### Features
 1. `Age` (numeric)
 2. `Sex` (text): male, female